carbon-language/carbon-lang/mlir/docs/EDSC.md

 //       CHECK: store {{.*}}, %arg2[] : memref<f32>
 ```

-Similar APIs are provided to emit the lower-level `loop.for` op with
+Similar APIs are provided to emit the lower-level `scf.for` op with
 `LoopNestBuilder`.
 See the `builder-api-test.cpp` test for more usage examples.

 Since the implementation of declarative builders is in C++, it is also available